 Also, search for a cheaper departure point – with my ticket price, departing from Amsterdam is lower than leaving from Brussels.
 I flew with Qatar Airways a round trip to Riyadh cost 527 euros, not to mention a long transit in Doha Qatar, which can be frustrating.
 But a consideration to take sometimes if looking for the cheapest way.
 Knowing what to do on a long layover in Doha may be interesting.

 How to spend a long layover in Doha, Qatar

 Costs Of Taxis In Saudi Arabia

 A short ride with Uber costs around €3, and the longer ones are between 10 to 20 euros if without the traffic.
-As for the taxi costs approximately four euros with negotiation for shorter rides; however, cabs have metered, you can always ask the driver to turn it on.
+The taxi costs approximately four euros with negotiation for shorter rides; however, cabs have metered you can always ask the driver to turn it on.

 Cost Of Hiring A Car In Saudi Arabia

 With so many car rentals in Riyadh and Jeddah, it is better to do some homework and search for which company suits you.
 It can be tempting to see their competitive price but look at what you get at the rental price.
 As I only needed a car for one day, I searched for the cheapest one and found Enterprise offered 35 USD for their smallest vehicle with basic insurance.